urbanopt/urbanopt.github.io/workflows/reopt/reopt_erp_analysis.md

 5. ### REopt Post Process Results

-The Reopt Scenario or Feature Post Rrocessing is done with the --reopt-resilienc tag to run the ERP capability as follows:
+The Reopt Scenario or Feature Post Processing is done with the --reopt-resilience tag to run the ERP capability as follows:

 To Run the Scenario Post Processing